Spring Perennial Plant Symposium: 4 lectures, networking, lunch, and CEUs on Fri. 3/6! Learn More

 What is a competition?

-Competitions are the categories that make up the show.
-The New England Fall Flower Show "World in Bloom" has 5 competitions that are open for entry:
+Competitions are the categories that make up the Show.
+The New England Fall Flower Show: Growing Together has 5 competitions that are open for entry:

 • Amateur Horticulture